-The best part is, all of the games anyone purchases on one Switch using their Nintendo Account can be shared by everyone.
-So, if you're sharing one Switch with a couple of roommates, you can all benefit from each roomy's purchases.
+The best part is that all of the games anyone purchases on one Switch using their Nintendo Account can be shared by everyone.
+So, if you're sharing one Nintendo Switch with a couple of roommates, you can all benefit from each roomie's purchases.
 Here's how to add and switch between Nintendo Accounts.

-How to add additional Nintendo Accounts to your Switch
+How to add additional Nintendo accounts to your Switch

-Select System Settings from the Home screen of your Nintendo Switch.
+1. Select System Settings from the Home screen of your Nintendo Switch.

-Scroll down and select Users from the menu on the left.
+2. Scroll down and select Users from the menu on the left.

-- Select Link Nintendo Account.
+4. Select Link Nintendo account.

-- Sign in with your log in credentials.
+7. Sign in with your log in credentials.

 How to switch to another Nintendo Account in the eShop on your Switch

-Switching between Nintendo Accounts in the eShop is as easy as switching between user profiles.
+Changing the Nintendo account on your Nintendo Switch eShop is as easy as switching between user profiles.

-Select the eShop from the Home screen on your Nintendo Switch.
+1. Select the eShop from the Home screen on your Nintendo Switch.

-Select the user profile you want to make purchases with in the eShop.
+2. Select the user profile you want to make purchases with in the eShop.

 How to play games from one Nintendo Account with a different profile

-Select the game you want to play.
+1. Select the game you want to play.

-Select the user profile with which you want to play.
+2. Select the user profile with which you want to play.

 The Nintendo Switch makes it very easy to access services and games in different accounts.
 What's more, you don't have to worry about accidentally opening something with the wrong account because you'll always choose which account to open anything with before you can go any further.